GirlInPurple/uv-transit/technical.md

 It does this by calculating the weight of the node's routes, and if its lower it adds or overrides it on the output graph.
 A specific route can be overwritten many, many times within the same loop, with the weight going lower and lower each time.
 During this stage, weights can also be altered manually in either direction, up or down, depending on the factors the user chooses.
 This is primarily used to avoid tolls and for the alternative routing methods.\
 Also during this process, a second graph is made and being written to simultaneously.
 It contains the data for the renderer to use to determine what the route it, it's method, and how it should be handled with rendering.

-The AStar function is the part where the actual routing happens, based on the [A* pathing algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
+The AStar function is the part where the actual routing happens, based on the [A\* pathing algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 It sends back a list of nodes and methods it followed to get this route, or an error message if one occurs.
 This is the simplest part of the process.

 From here, all the data from the pathing and compiling functions get passed into the rendering functions.
-This is a text based explanation similar to Seacrestica Transport's website's full route description, but will a bunch of extra data attached, like who owns the roads/rails/iceways, the distance between nodes, all the other nodes along it, the estimated time, etc. This section is based off [Seacrestica Transports's](https://niklas20114552.github.io/st-transports/) router, with heavy modification and only sharing code with the `secondStringify()` function.
+This is a text based explanation similar to [Seacrestica Transports's](https://niklas20114552.github.io/st-transports/) website's full route description, but will a bunch of extra data attached, like who owns the roads/rails/iceways, the distance between nodes, all the other nodes along it, the estimated time, etc.

+## Changes in 2.x.x

+I've migrated the entire site to use Typescript and a more compressed data system, so while it's going to be harder to write around with the node manager, this will be much easier to maintain and add to later on.

+### Nodes now have metadata

+As explained below in the [Node Graph](#the-node-graph) section, nodes have some metadata attached that helps the site and manager to understand what happening.\
+Along with this, all the region data held previously in the `places` variable has been merged into this metadata and is being used in the UI and Render Engines for styling.\
+The layer data is still the same.

+### Lines have more data

+Now lines have some extra data, specifically the `transfer` property, which disables the line from showing in the UI when the node that contains it tries to display all the connections to that node.\
+This is going to be replaced with a better system later on that reaches one node deeper and grabs those connections instead, as this property is meant to be used when transferring between layers.

 ## The Node Graph